Mihart-web/CARBONETTE/README.md

 (Note: the typo “fronted” is intentionally kept for internal compatibility with existing code paths.)

 ## 🚀 How to Run the Project
 ### Tested with Python 3.11 (Conda-forge environment).
 Developed and tested on Windows 10 (compatible with macOS/Linux environments).
+## COMPATIBLE WITH LINUX AND MACOS

+# PLEASE OPEN CARBONETTE_TREE.TXT AND FOLLOW THAT ORDER.
+# CREATE FOLDERS WITH THE EXACT NAMES.

+Place shim.py and irsa_fetch.py in ./engine/
+Place CNT_engine.py inside ./engine/raw/
+Create ./run/ folders before running main.py
+Archive will create automatically

-1. Clone the repository
+# 1. Clone the repository
    `git clone https://github.com/Mihart-web/CARBONETTE.git`

-2. Create and activate a virtual environment
+# 2. Create and activate a virtual environment
    `conda create -n carbonette python=3.11`
    `conda activate carbonette`

-3. Install dependencies
+# 3. Install dependencies
    `pip install -r requirements.txt`

-4. Run the API server
+# 4. Run the API server
    `uvicorn main:app --reload --port 8001`

-5. Open the documentation
+# 5. Open the documentation
    Go to `http://127.0.0.1:8001/docs` in your browser

 ( if the Spitzer Enhanced Products catalog button doesn't work, substitute the link in the fronted html by opening it in txt.)